salesforcecli/plugin-devops-center/messages/project.deploy.pipeline.quick.md

 # flags.use-most-recent.description

 For performance reasons, this flag uses only job IDs that were validated in the past 3 days or less.
-If your most recent deployment validation was more than 3 days ago, this flag won't find a job ID.
+If your most recent deployment validation was more than 3 days ago, this flag won't find the job ID.

 # error.JobIsNotValidationDeployment

 The job ID is invalid for the quick deployment.
-Verify that a deployment validation was run, and that you specified the correct job ID.
+Verify that a deployment validation was run or hasn't expired, and that you specified the correct job ID.
 Then try again.

 # error.JobIsNotValidated